andresmao23/holbertonschool-low_level_programming/0x00-hello_world/README.md

 * Size is not grandeur, and territory does not make a nation, exercise 6
 * What happens when you type gcc main.c, This is a web blog, exercise 7
 * Intel, exercise 8
+* UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity